gahan-corporation/wyatt/doc/source/setup/deploy.rst

 connections (from "localhost", the same machine the PostgreSQL server is installed on).

-UNIX socket is fine if you want Odoo and PostgreSQL to execute on the same machine, and is the default when no host is provided, but if you want Odoo and PostgreSQL to execute on different machines [#different-machines]_ it will need to `listen to network interfaces`_ [#remote-socket]_, either:
+UNIX socket is fine if you want Gerp and PostgreSQL to execute on the same machine, and is the default when no host is provided, but if you want Gerp and PostgreSQL to execute on different machines [#different-machines]_ it will need to `listen to network interfaces`_ [#remote-socket]_, either:

-* only accept loopback connections and `use an SSH tunnel`_ between the machine on which Odoo runs and the one on which PostgreSQL runs, then configure Odoo to connect to its end of the tunnel
+* only accept loopback connections and `use an SSH tunnel`_ between the machine on which Gerp runs and the one on which PostgreSQL runs, then configure Gerp to connect to its end of the tunnel
-* accept connections to the machine on which Odoo is installed, possibly over ssl (see `PostgreSQL connection settings`_ for details), then configure Odoo to connect over the network
+* accept connections to the machine on which Gerp is installed, possibly over ssl (see `PostgreSQL connection settings`_ for details), then configure Gerp to connect over the network

 Configuration sample
 --------------------